Tips and Suggestions

 Chronic pancreatitis is a complex and challenging disease and patients need to be treated by medical professionals that have experience of this condition, including a hospital Consultant with a specialist interest in pancreatic diseases.
 Your GP or a gastroenterologist at your local hospital should be able to refer you to a hospital with a pancreas specialist.
 This may be a hospital outside of your local area.
-Check this list of the UK pancreatic specialist centres (contact the hospital first to confirm their current status).

 There are excellent online support groups for people with pancreatitis and their friends and family.
 Much of the information on this webpage has been suggested by members of these support groups, based on their personal experience:

 - Chronic Pancreatitis UK

 - The Pancreatic Tree – UK & Éire Pancreatic & Biliary Disease Support Group

 - Guts UK Pancreatitis Awareness Campaign – This Facebook group is used predominantly for the Guts UK Pancreatitis Awareness Campaign, during November each year.

 In September 2018 the National Institute for Health and Care Excellence (NICE) released a new guideline on the management of acute and chronic pancreatitis in children, young people and adults.
 The guideline aims to improve quality of life by ensuring that people have the right treatment and follow-up, and get timely information and support after diagnosis.

 Tips and suggestions for managing food and nutrition